J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Discussion

 \subsubsection{Comparison of the quiescent fraction}

-Figure~\ref{fig:qfrac_gradient} presents the quiescent fraction as a function of stellar mass, comparing results from J-PLUS DR3 with predictions from the GAEA simulation.
-We display GAEA $f_Q$ for multiple sSFR thresholds, as well as the $f_Q$ of GAEA2023 from \citet{de2024tracing}, which remain consistently below the observed $f_Q$ over the full stellar mass range, reflecting the excess of star-forming galaxies in the simulation.
+Figure~\ref{fig:qfrac_gradient} presents the Q fraction as a function of stellar mass, comparing results from J-PLUS DR3 with predictions from the GAEA simulation.
+We display GAEA $f_Q$ values for multiple sSFR thresholds, as well as the GAEA2023 $f_Q$ values from \citet{de2024tracing}, which remain consistently below the observed $f_Q$ over the full stellar mass range, reflecting the excess of SF galaxies in the simulation.
 This discrepancy is especially evident at intermediate and high masses.

-For the threshold $\log(\mathrm{sSFR}_{\mathrm{lim}}) = -10.4$ dex, consistent with the division adopted in our J-PLUS DR3 analysis, the GAEA predictions reproduce the observed quiescent fraction reasonably well at stellar masses below $\log(M_\star/\mathrm{M}_\odot) \sim 10.5$.
-At higher stellar masses, however, GAEA underpredicts the quiescent fraction, indicating a larger fraction of massive galaxies remain star-forming in the simulation.
-This discrepancy persists even after applying a $-0.3$ dex correction to the stellar masses of star-forming galaxies.
+For the threshold $\log(\mathrm{sSFR}_{\mathrm{lim}}) = -10.4$ dex, consistent with the division adopted in our J-PLUS DR3 analysis, the GAEA predictions reproduce the observed Q fraction reasonably well at stellar masses below $\log(M_\star/\mathrm{M}_\odot) \sim 10.5$.
+At higher stellar masses, however, GAEA underpredicts the Q fraction.
+This indicates that a larger fraction of massive galaxies remain SF in the simulation.
+This discrepancy persists even after applying a $-0.3$ dex correction to the stellar masses of SF galaxies.
 Although the adopted threshold provides a reasonable basis for comparison, the results suggest that quenching is not fully efficient in GAEA at the high-mass end.